felipeflfranca/market-expert/README.md

 # Market Expert (REST API PHP and React + Material UI)
-This is a demonstration of using React + Material UI and a REST API backend made in pure PHP with PostgreSQL database.
+This is a demonstration of using React with typescript + Material UI and a REST API backend made in pure PHP with PostgreSQL database.

 ## Developer